deng-gdb/eurostat-gdp/README.md

 In this project the values for the variables were assigned through the defalt values in this file.
 Meanwhile, there are [other approaches](https://developer.hashicorp.com/terraform/language/values/variables) exist.

 - `variable "GCP_PROJECT_ID"`.
 The value for this variable is not specified.
 This value should be entered in the prompt field during the applying Terraform changes.
+- `variable "CE_SERVICE_ACCOUNT_EMAIL"`.
+The value for this variable is not specified.
+This value should be entered in the prompt field during the applying Terraform changes.
+This value you can find in your GCP console: IAM & Admin -> Service Accounts.
+Find the account with the name "Compute Engine default service account" and take its email.
 - `variable "region"`.
 The value for this variable specified taking into account the GCP free tier requirements.
 - `variable "data_lake_bucket"`.
 The value for this variable specified the name of the Cloud Storage bucket that should be created.
 - `variable "raw_bq_dataset"`.
 The value for this variable specified the name of the BigQuery dataset that should be created.